XLSForm/xlsform.github.io/_sections/home-english.md

 ## Cascading selects

-A lot of forms start out by asking the location of the  respondent, with each location selection specifying what the subsequent location choices will be (e.g., state  >> district >> village).
+A lot of forms start by asking the location of the  respondent, with each location selection specifying what the subsequent location choices will be (e.g., state  >> district >> village).
 Instead of adding a **select_one** field for each location option, you can use cascade select.
-In order to use cascade selects, you will need to create a **choice_filter** column in your survey worksheet and add the location attribute columns in your choices worksheet.
+To use cascade selects, you will need to create a **choice_filter** column in your survey worksheet and add the location attribute columns in your choices worksheet.
 Check out an example XLSForm [here](/assets/xlsx/cascading_select.xlsx).

 ## External selects